top of page

 SEVEN SACRAMENTS2.jpg

 "Go therefore, teach ye all nations; baptizing them in the name of the Father, and of the Son, and of the Holy Ghost (Spirit)."
-Matthew 18:19 "Unless a man be born again of water and the Holy Ghost (Spirit), he cannot enter into the kingdom of God."
-John 3:5 Notice 'EENS' in the background.
+(Matthew 28:19)

 Jesus getting baptized.jpg